English public school football games: Rugby football

 First played in 1864 the Clifton v Marlborough game lays claim to being the first inter-school Rugby fixture.
 The fixture continues today and the winning side is presented with the Governor's Cup.
 The Cup was once a polo trophy of the Governor of Jamaica.

 The great majority of public schools now play rugby football as a major sport.

+The first intercollegiate rugby football game took place in 1874 between Harvard University and McGill University.